Web Privacy based on Contextual Integrity: Measuring the Collapse of Online Contexts: Data collection

 \begin{itemize} \item \textbf{Stealth JavaScript Instrumentation}: By default, many websites can detect OpenWPM and similar tools, which might result in them adjusting their behavior.
-To counter this, we enabled a stealth mode for the JavaScript instrumentation, allowing our automated browser to be less detectable. \item \textbf{Navigator Webdriver Override}: Selenium, the underlying framework of OpenWPM, sets the \texttt{navigator.webdriver} property to \texttt{true}, making the tool identifiable as an automated browser.
-We changed this value to \texttt{false} to further mask the bot-like characteristics of the crawling tool. \item \textbf{Native Display Mode}: Instead of using the more common "headless" browser mode (where the browser runs without a graphical interface), we opted for a "native" display mode with a full graphical user interface.
+In response, we enabled a stealth mode for the JavaScript instrumentation, allowing our automated browser to be less detectable. \item \textbf{Navigator Webdriver Override}: Selenium, the underlying framework of OpenWPM, sets the \texttt{navigator.webdriver} property to \texttt{true}, making the tool identifiable as an automated browser.
+We changed this value to \texttt{false} to further mask the bot-like characteristics of the crawling tool. \item \textbf{Native Display Mode}: Instead of using the more common "headless" browser mode, we opted for a "native" display mode with a full graphical user interface.
 This approach makes the browsing session appear more like a real user and decreases the likelihood of detection. \item \textbf{Dynamic Window Resolutions}: We randomized window and screen resolutions across different browsing sessions, emulating the diverse range of devices used by actual users.
-This technique added another layer of trust to the browsing behavior of our bot, making it harder for websites to detect automation. \item \textbf{Bot Detection Mitigation}: Natively, OpenWPM includes a bot mitigation feature designed to mimic human interaction with websites (random scrolling, clicking, and resizing of the page).
+This technique added another layer of trust to the browsing behavior of our bot. \item \textbf{Bot Detection Mitigation}: Natively, OpenWPM includes a bot mitigation feature designed to mimic human interaction with websites (random scrolling, clicking, and resizing of the page).
 This feature prevents sites from blocking our crawlers based on automated behaviors. \end{itemize}

 To allow for complete page load and the setting of all cookies, we configured each crawl to "sleep" for 10 seconds after visiting a page.
 This sleep time ensured that all page resources were fully loaded before moving to crawl the next website.